Prince Charles' ex-aide quits charity role amid honor claims - NewsBreak

 Prince Charles' ex-aide quits charity role amid honor claims

+LONDON — (AP) — A former close aide to Prince Charles stepped down temporarily from his role as chief executive of a royal charity amid reports that he helped secure an honor for a Saudi donor.

-According to The Sunday Times and Mail on Sunday, Michael Fawcett coordinated support in honoring Mahfouz Marei Mubarak Bin Mahfouz, a Saudi businessman.
-According to The Times, the businessman donated more than 1.5million pounds ($2.1 million) of his wealth to The Prince's Foundation in order to finance heritage restoration projects that Charles would be interested in.
-This included Charles's residences.www.dailynewsen.com
+The Sunday Times and Mail on Sunday newspapers reported that Michael Fawcett coordinated support for an honor for Saudi businessman Mahfouz Marei Mubarak bin Mahfouz.

+The Times said the businessman donated sums of more than 1.5 million pounds ($2.1 million) to The Prince’s Foundation to fund heritage restoration projects of interest to Charles, including residences Charles used.

+The report said Charles gave Mahfouz an honorary CBE, or Commander of the Most Excellent Order of the British Empire, at a private ceremony in 2016.
+The Saudi denies wrongdoing.

+The Prince’s Foundation said in a statement that Fawcett offered to temporarily step down from active duties as the organization’s chief executive while an investigation takes place.
+It said Fawcett will assist the investigation.

 Comments / 0